rodolfoksveiga/master_ufsc/README.md

 ![fluxogram](/home/rodox/Downloads/fluxogram.png)
 <br>
 <br>
-The main code to build the dataset, process it, and optimize the predictive models is located at *[./code/main2.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/main2.r)*.
-As the file extension suggests, the code was developed using the [R](https://www.r-project.org/) language.
+All the programming codes to run this project are in the folder **[code](https://github.com/rodolfoksveiga/master_ufsc/tree/master/code)**.

+The *[main2.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/main2.r)* code samples and tidies the dataset and performs sensitivity analysis.

+After trying many frameworks to develop the predictive model, such as Tidymodels and Keras, [Caret](https://topepo.github.io/caret/) was the chosen one, since it's simple and could achieve the desired model.
+The *[fit_caret.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/fit_caret.r) code pre-processes the dataset and optimizes the predictive model.

-### Database design and sampling
+### Database sampling

-To design and the database, *main2.r* performs the following steps:
+To sample and tidy the database, *[main2.r](https://github.com/rodolfoksveiga/master_ufsc/blob/master/code/main2.r)* performs the following steps:

-**1.** Solves the dependencies, i.e. loads libraries and data, sources external code files, and defines global variables.
+**1.** Solve dependencies, i.e. load libraries and data, source external code files, and define global variables.

 ```R
 ## libraries and global environment